 - Text - add text to an image in different positions, fonts, sizes and colours

-- Meme - turn an image into a meme by adding text at the top and the bottom of it
+- Meme - turn an image into a meme by adding text at the top and bottom of it

 Click on one of the above functions to open it and access its individual toolbar.

-Click on the magnifying glass in the top left hand corner of the tool to go into zoom mode, which will enable you to zoom in using the slider and do some close editing work on an image.
+Click on the magnifying glass in the top left-hand corner of the tool to go into zoom mode, which will enable you to zoom in using the slider and do some close editing work on an image.

-Once happy with your edits, click Apply in the top right hand corner.
-You can use the undo/redo arrows in the bottom left hand corner to reverse and reapply any changes you've made.
+Once happy with your edits, click Apply in the top right-hand corner.
+You can use the undo/redo arrows in the bottom left-hand corner to reverse and reapply any changes you've made.

-Lastly click Save in the top right hand corner to confirm your edits.
+Lastly, click Save in the top right-hand corner to confirm your edits.
 You'll be required to name the edited image.
 Enter a name and click Save again.
 The edited image will then be uploaded to the image manager for you to use.

 The image manager supports unlimited folders and nested folders.
 To create a new folder click on the New Folder icon.

-It will be created inside the current folder.
+The new folder will be created inside the current folder.